Christian-Bull/slack-notify-go/README.md

 syncPolicy:
   automated: {}
 ```
-7 lines of yaml and my CD is
+9 lines of yaml and my CD is setup.
+When I make changes to my manifests in my repo, argo automatically syncs that state with the cluster and redeploys. `syncPolicy: automated`